Abba Kyari: Eclipse of a political icon – The Sun Nigeria

 Career as a technocrat

-Other than his military career, Kyari had worked for the law firm of Fani-Kayode and Sowemimo for some time after his return to Nigeria from overseas training.
+Kyari worked for the law firm of Fani-Kayode and Sowemimo for sometimes after his return to Nigeria from overseas training.
 From 1988 to 1990, he was Editor with the New Africa Holdings Limited Kaduna.
 In 1990, he served as a Commissioner for Forestry and Animal Resources in Borno State.

 One of the major highlights of his professional career was his appointment as an executive director in charge of management services at the United Bank for Africa (UBA), and later the chief executive officer.
 In 2002, he was appointed a board director of Unilever Nigeria, and later served on the board of Exxon Mobil Nigeria.
 In August 2015, Kyari was appointed Chief of Staff to President Muhammadu Buhari.